 If you need a space to store your tools or extra house supplies, a garden room is an excellent option.
-This can free up space inside your home or garage and keep everything you rarely use outside and out of sight.
-A garden storage room can also help you better organise your items neatly and securely.
+This can free up space inside your home or garage and keep all of the things you rarely use outside and out of sight.
+A garden storage room can also help you better organize your items neatly and securely.

 A greenhouse lets you grow your plants in a controlled environment all year long.
 Transform your garden room into a greenhouse to provide a safe haven for your plants.